 2. RRSPs - Registered Retirement Savings Plans (RRSPs) only permit one type of designation: beneficiary.
 If the named beneficiary is your married or common-law spouse and the funds are transferred into his or her own registered account, no tax will be payable on the funds unless and until they are subsequently withdrawn.
 Similarly, if the funds transfer to a Registered Disability Savings Plan (RDSP) for the benefit of your financially dependent mentally or physically disabled child or grandchild, tax continues to be deferred.
 Finally, if funds are transferred to your minor beneficiary the funds can either be taxed in their hands or used to purchase a term certain annuity to age 18.
 But to the extent the funds transfer to someone other than your spouse or financially dependent child or grandchild (or don’t flow into such beneficiary’s RRSP, Registered Retirement Income Fund (RRIF) or RDSP) the full value of the RRSP will be taxable in the deceased’s year of death.

-In some cases, it may make sense to name your Estate as the beneficiary of your RRSP, rather than naming a direct beneficiary.
+In some cases, it may make sense to name your estate as the beneficiary of your RRSP, rather than naming a direct beneficiary.
 Some examples would be to make sure the tax bill associated with the value of your RRSP can be paid from the RRSP proceeds and not some other asset.
 Or when you’re leaving the proceeds to your minor beneficiary or someone who would benefit from the protections of a trust.

-3. RRIFs - A Registered Retirement Income Fund (RRIF) provides two beneficiary options: beneficiary or successor annuitant.
+3. RRIFs - Registered Retirement Income Fund (RRIF) provide two beneficiary options: beneficiary or successor annuitant.
 Like the “successor holder” on a TFSA, only your spouse or common law partner can be named “successor annuitant” of a RRIF.
 The investments are transferred “in kind” (as is) to your surviving spouse who then continues as the owner of the account.
 There is no immediate tax liability and your surviving spouse will receive the RRIF payments going forward.
 If your successor annuitant transfers the funds into their RRSP there is no impact to their contribution room.
 Other tax deferral options that exist for RRIFs are similar to those for RRSPs discussed above.
 As for naming a beneficiary, the rules are the same as those under an RRSP.

 Ensuring the right result